Emiliano Granado (EG): Hey dude. How you been? You just came off a crazy few months of travel. What you been up to?

-EG: Not just startups. everyone gets harassed!
+EG: Not just startups.
+Everyone gets harassed!

 JC: I love the images.
 You’ve managed to turn something “lifestyle” into a look that is much cooler and authentic and relaxed.
-None of that crazy shit, that terrible lifestyle look of crazy laughing and people jumping and warm colors and sand.
+None of that crazy shit, that terrible lifestyle look of crazy laughing and people jumping and warm colours and sand.
 Like those pictures of attractive models laughing at their salads, ha ha.

 EG: Haha!
 So how come no one else is calling to hire me for that “look?”
 All the other brands still want that stale bullshit, I guess!
 I gotta pay for @babyqueso’s college, yo!!